All Episodes

 And if you don't know your history, that is a big part of your life.

-Well, you are you're so right.
+Well, you're so right.

-And I those those kids are not unusual.
+And those kids are not unusual.

-And when I was your age, even even older than you, I thought what they're teaching me now.
+And when I was your age, even older than you, I thought, I thought what they're teaching me now, I don't need to know this.

-I I I this is a waste of my time.
+This is a waste of my time.

-And I didn't learn until much later uh how wrong I was, and I was very lucky that I ended up I I absorbed more than I was interested in when I was in school.
+And I was very lucky that I ended up, I absorbed more than I was interested in when I was in school.

-And they're taking all of the the good stuff that is in the history books, and the founding fathers were they had lots of virtues and principles.
+And they're taking all of the good stuff that is in the history books.

-They're taking all that out, and they're just putting in they're just the they're just really taking out all the good stuff.
+And they're just putting in, they're just, they're just really taking out all the good stuff.

-And they're which also makes it kind of boring.
+And they're, which also makes it kind of boring.

-Well, they're taking out the truthful stuff, is what you mean.
+Well, they're taking out the truthful stuff is what you mean.

 Do you have the audio versions of these books?